 - wound treatment

-- cure all for a variety of ailments
+- a cure-all remedy for a variety of ailments

-We’ll skip the embalming for today and move on to more practical everyday uses;)
+We’ll skip the embalming for today and focus on more practical everyday uses!

 5 SIMPLE WAYS TO HARNESS THE GOODNESS OF ACTIVATED CHARCOAL